Trump slams Dems after viral photo of children in cages, from Obama's term, 'backfires'

 FORMER OBAMA OFFICIAL, LIBERAL ACTIVISTS SHARE 2014 PHOTOS FROM DETENTION FACILITY AS SWIPE AT TRUMP

-On Tuesday, Trump also called for a “bipartisan bill” that wold include funding for the wall at the southern border and “new Border Protection for good of country.”
+On Tuesday, Trump also called for a “bipartisan bill” that would include funding for the wall at the southern border and “new Border Protection for good of country.”

-It echoes a tweet Trump sent on Saturday where he called for Democrats to “end the horrible law that separated children from [there] parents once they cross the Border into the U.S.” and included demands for stricter immigration laws.
+It echoes a tweet Trump sent on Saturday where he called for Democrats to “end the horrible law that separated children from [their] parents once they cross the Border into the U.S.” and included demands for stricter immigration laws.

 Fox News' Lukas Mikelionis contributed to this report.